lofustudio/horizon/README.md

-# Horizon
+# ☀️ Horizon

-The universal music app.
+A stupidly simple and powerful music app.
 Built with Tauri and Next.